-The Effects of Forward Neck and Head Posture on Your Body
+The Effects of Forward Neck and Head Posture on Your Body: Support for Victoria BC Families

 People are spending longer periods of time bending over a cell phone, tablet, or computer screen.
 While these electronic devices are wonderful pieces of technology, forward head posture can disrupt your normal body alignment.

-This can be painful and cause a variety of side effects and without intervention, your overall health may decline over time.
+This can be painful and cause a variety of side effects.
+Without some attention to your posture, those effects can build up gradually over time.

 But what else can cause forward neck and head posture?
 More importantly, can you correct your poor posture?